WICG/attribution-reporting-api/EVENT.md

 registration.
 This should be limited to 100 origins per 30 days.

-Additionally, there should be a limit of 10 reporting origins per <source site, destination site, 30 days>, counted for every attribution that is generated.
+Additionally, there should be a limit of 10 reporting origins per <source site, destination site, 30 days>, counted for every attribution that is generated and a limit of 1 reporting origin per <source site, reporting site> counted per source registration.

 ### Clearing Site Data